Cookie Mueller: Personal life

+Mueller was in a relationship with Sharon Niesp, an actress, singer and Provincetown fixture.

-Mueller was married to Vittorio Scarpati who died of AIDS in September 1989.
+Mueller later married the Italian artist Vittorio Scarpati, who died of AIDS in September 1989.

 Death and legacy

 Mueller died from AIDS-related pneumonia on November 10, 1989, at Cabrini Medical Center in New York City, aged 40.
-Her ashes are interred in multiple locations: on the beach near Provincetown; in the flowerbed of the Church of St. Luke in the fields in Greenwich Village; alongside those of Vittorio and her dog Beauty in the Scarpati family crypt in Sorrento, Italy; under the statue of Christ the Redeemer atop Corcovado in Rio de Janeiro; in the South Bronx; and in the holy waters of the Ganges River.
+Her ashes are interred in multiple locations: on the beach near Provincetown; in the flowerbed of the Church of St. Luke in the Fields in Greenwich Village; alongside those of Vittorio and her dog Beauty in the Scarpati family crypt in Sorrento, Italy; under the statue of Christ the Redeemer atop Corcovado in Rio de Janeiro; in the South Bronx; and in the holy waters of the Ganges River.
 She was survived by her son, Max Wolfe Mueller, who appeared in Pink Flamingos.

 The last of Mueller's quotes, an elegy of her intent and existence, was written shortly before her death:

 Fortunately I am not the first person to tell you that you will never die.
 You simply lose your body.
 You will be the same except you won't have to worry about rent or mortgages or fashionable clothes.
 You will be released from sexual obsessions.
 You will not have drug addictions.
 You will not need alcohol.
 You will not have to worry about cellulite or cigarettes or cancer or AIDS or venereal disease.
 You will be free.

-Nan Goldin created and widely exhibited The Cookie Portfolio 1976–1989, a series of fifteen portraits, after Mueller's death.
+Nan Goldin created and widely exhibited The Cookie Portfolio 1976–1989, a series of 15 portraits, after Mueller's death.
 One photograph, "Cookie and Vittorio's Wedding" (1986), documents Mueller's wedding to Vittorio Scarpati, an Italian artist and jewelry designer from Naples who died of AIDS just seven weeks before Mueller.
 Another of Goldin's photographs, "Cookie at Vittorio's Casket, NYC, September 1989," was called a "magnificent portrait ... a great image.
 Devastating but great," by the San Francisco Examiner's art critic David Bonetti.

 Edgewise: A Picture of Cookie Mueller, an oral history of Mueller's life, was published in 2014.

+She is one of many commemorated in the AIDS Quilt.